joshuawins99/Reference-FPGA-System-Lite/README.md

 #A C Header and Python Header are also generated
 #If a parameter is to be used for number of registers:
 #   my_module_e : TRUE : AUTO : {Parameter}
+#If the script is to infer the number of registers:
+#   my_module_e : TRUE : AUTO
 #Manually placed register locations can also be placed at the same time
 #If individual registers are not wished to be displayed, a : NOEXPREGS can be placed at the end of a module
 #Place extra modules not included by default in USER_MODULES